arpitbbhayani/articles/blogs/lfu.md

 The overall schematic representation of doubly-linked lists and its arrangement is as shown in the illustration above.
 The doubly-linked list holding Frequency Nodes is arranged horizontally while the list holding the Value Nodes is arranged vertically, for clearer view and understanding.

-Since the cached values `v1` and `v7` both have been accessed `7` times, they both are chained in a doubly-linked list and are hooked with the Frequency Node representing frequency of `7`.
+Since the cached values `v1` and `v7` both have been accessed `7` times, they both are chained in a doubly-linked list and are hooked with the Frequency Node representing the frequency of `7`.
 Similarly, the Value Nodes holding values `v5`, `v3`, and `v9` are chained in another doubly-linked list and are hooked with the Frequency Node representing frequency `18`.

 The Value Node contains the cached value in member `data`, along with the usual `next` and `prev` pointers pointing to the adjacent Value Nodes in the list.
 It also holds a `freq_pointer` pointing back to the Frequency Node to which the list if hooked at.
 Having all of these pointers helps us ensure all the three operations happen in constant time.

 Now that we have put all the necessary structures in place, we take a look at the 3 core operations along with their pseudo implementation.

 ## Adding value to the cache
-Adding a new value to the cache is a relatively simpler operation which requires a bunch of pointer manipulations and does the job with a constant time running complexity.
-While inserting the value in the cache, we first check the existence of the key in the table, if key is already present and we try to put it again the function raises an error.
-Then we ensures the presence of the Frequency Node representing the frequency of `1`, and in the process we might also need to create a new frequency node also.
-Then we wrap the value in a Value Node and adds it to the `values_list` of this Frequency Node; and at last we makes an entry in the table acknowledging the completion of the caching process.
+Adding a new value to the cache is a relatively simpler operation that requires a bunch of pointer manipulations and does the job with a constant time running complexity.
+While inserting the value in the cache, we first check the existence of the key in the table, if the key is already present and we try to put it again the function raises an error.
+Then we ensure the presence of the Frequency Node representing the frequency of `1`, and in the process, we might also need to create a new frequency node also.
+Then we wrap the value in a Value Node and adds it to the `values_list` of this Frequency Node; and at last, we make an entry in the table acknowledging the completion of the caching process.

 ```python
 def add(key: str, value: object):